العربية

 Traction Epiphysitis of the Fifth Metatarsal Base (Iselin Disease)

 First described by Iselin in the German literature in 1912, Iselin disease is a traction epiphysitis of the base of the fifth metatarsal.
-It predominantly occurs in young adolescents corresponding to the appearance of the proximal epiphysis of the fifth metatarsal.
+It predominantly occurs in young adolescents, corresponding directly to the appearance and maturation of the proximal epiphysis of the fifth metatarsal.
+The secondary center of ossification is a small, shell-shaped fleck of bone oriented slightly obliquely with respect to the longitudinal axis of the metatarsal shaft.
+It is located on the lateral plantar aspect of the tuberosity.
+Anatomical dissections confirm that this ossification center is embedded deeply within the cartilaginous flare into which the peroneus brevis tendon inserts.

 Image